jeremieSimon/playing_w_rust/README.md

 --------------------------------**Thread4**: `[node_4 -> node_6, node_6 -> node_7]`\
 ----------------------------------------------------------------------------------**Thread5**: `[node_7 -> node_8]`

-This is not very optimal because the you could argue that **Thread2** should fork directly which is not what's happening in the current implementation.
+Note that this not completely optimal because
+- you could argue that **Thread2** should fork directly which is not what's happening in the current implementation.
+- the join strategy could be much smarter. \
+For now, on join, we wait until all threads have completed.
+In a better impl we could have the scheduler to keep scheduling new `plan` while it waits for others to join. \
+In the above example, it doesn't make much diff at there are not many joins, but on large graph it could bring huge gains, especially when dealing with long I/O nodes.

 #
 ### The Pipeline package